 \subsection{Selected Forecasting Models}

-For our systematic assessment of TSFMs for energy data forecasting, we further select a diverse set of models due to multiple criteria, see Table \ref{tab:models_overview}.
+For our systematic assessment of TSFMs for energy data forecasting, we further select a diverse set of models (Table~\ref{tab:models_overview}).
 Only models with openly available weights and code are included.
-We further aim to include TSFMs that differ in terms of their underlying architecture, i.e., transformer-, state space-, and xLSTM-based approaches.
-Beyond that, the selected models should allow to evaluate univariate and covariate-informed settings as well as a task-specific fine-tuning, which is currently a limitation for many approaches.
-The multivariate mode is excluded due to its minimal improvement potential compared to the univariate setup, as shown in the Chronos-2 paper by Ansari et al. \cite{Ansari2025Chronos2} (Fig.~10a, p.~22).
-Finally, we consider performance on the general-purpose benchmarks GIFT-Eval \cite{Aksu2024GIFTEVAL} and FEV-Bench \cite{Shchur2025FEVBench} as selection criterion.
+We further aim to include TSFMs that differ in their underlying architecture, i.e., transformer-, state-space-, and xLSTM-based approaches.
+Beyond that, the selected models should support evaluating univariate and covariate-informed settings, as well as task-specific fine-tuning, which is currently a limitation for many approaches.
+The multivariate mode is excluded due to its limited improvement over the univariate setup, as shown in the Chronos-2 paper by Ansari et al.~\cite{Ansari2025Chronos2} (Fig.~10a, p.~22).
+Finally, we consider performance on the general-purpose benchmarks GIFT-Eval~\cite{Aksu2024GIFTEVAL} and fev-bench~\cite{Shchur2025FEVBench} as a selection criterion.

 \begin{scriptsize}

 \end{scriptsize}